 Around 24,000 members of staff conduct research and work at 40 locations in Germany, as well as in Rome, Florence, Nijmegen and Florida.
 Indeed, Max Planck Institutes are looked on as innovative and internationally active employers.
-We even have it in black and white: Natural science students in Germany once again positioned the Max Planck Society right at the top of the list of the most attractive employers within the framework of the Universum Student Surveys.
+We even have it in black and white: Natural science students in Germany placed the Max Planck Society in the top 2 of the list of the most attractive employers within the framework of the Universum Student Surveys.
 In the categories “Engineering” and “IT” the society also ranked among the first of the 100 best employers.

 The working environment at the Max Planck institutes is both open and stimulating – and international!
 Not surprisingly, the appeal of the Max Planck Society has achieved international fame.
 More than a third of around 13,000 scientists hold a foreign passport.
 They form a creative cosmos in which interdisciplinary and intercultural concepts and ideas of great minds come to bear.
 This, in turn, ensures the success of the excellent basic research for which our organisation is renowned.